 This setup is compatible with Bose Surround Speakers, which you can purchase separately.

 Its stereo soundstage is great.
 Its soundstage is perceived to be very wide, and sound seems to reach the room's side walls.
 However, this can sound a bit unnatural and overdone.
-Unfortunately, its focus is mediocre, so instruments in the mix seem to come from a more general area rather than a pinpoint location in the space around you.
+Its focus is mediocre, so instruments in the mix seem to come from a more general area rather than a pinpoint location in the space around you.
 For a setup with a better soundstage, see the Sony HT-A9.

 Unlike the Bose Smart Soundbar 700, this bar supports Dolby Atmos content.
 It has two up-firing drivers built into the bar that bounce sound off the ceiling and back down toward you to create the illusion of height.
 It isn't quite as immersive-sounding as the discrete localization provided by home theater setups, but it's a similar setup to other Dolby Atmos soundbars.
 Overall, sound effects are clear and detailed, and there's a little extra rumble due to the bass-heavy sound profile on these channels.

 Subjectively, the bar can reproduce a wide soundstage that makes it seem like the action on screen is happening around you.
 Cars seem to race past you in chase scenes, and drones feel like they're flying from overhead, replicating more height than with other standalone Atmos setups like the Sennheiser AMBEO Soundbar Plus.
-That said, the bar's performance isn't quite as accurate as the full setup with speakers and a subwoofer— you can tell that the bar tries to achieve spatial wideness and height, but it's a bit exaggerated.
+That said, the bar's subjective performance isn't quite as accurate as the full setup with speakers and a subwoofer—you can tell that the bar tries to achieve spatial wideness and height, but it's a bit exaggerated.
 Still, compared to other standalone bars, it offers a really impressive sound.

-The Bose Soundbar 900 has a limited selection of physical inputs.
-There's an ARC port, meaning you can connect it to your TV.
-Also, you can find an 'ADAPTiQ' port for the headset included so you can listen in while calibrating the bar to your room's unique acoustics.
+You can connect the Bose Smart Soundbar 900 to your TV using its Optical or HDMI ports.
+The 'ADAPTiQ' port is for the headset included so you can listen in while calibrating the bar to your room's unique acoustics.
 However, it lacks a Full HDMI In port, so you can't use it as a hub between different devices.

 The Bose Soundbar 900 has amazing audio format support via ARC.
 It supports common surround sound formats like Dolby Digital, which you can usually find on streaming platforms.
 Also, it supports object-based and lossless formats like Atmos and Dolby TrueHD.
 If you want a bar that supports DTS content, check out the Sony HT-A5000.